BVI-VFI: A Video Quality Database for Video Frame Interpolation: Related Work

 \subsection{Objective Quality Assessment for VFI}

 In the current VFI literature, the commonly adopted approach for benchmarking interpolation performance is to measure the distortion between an interpolated video and its ground-truth version.
-The most popular measurement methods are PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable}, all of which are applied at the level of a single image or frame.
-There are also many image/video quality metrics developed for other application scenarios, including approaches based on classic signal processing methods, such as MS-SSIM~\cite{wang2003multiscale}, VIF~\cite{sheikh2005information}, VSI~\cite{zhang2014vsi}, FAST~\cite{wu2019quality}, SpEED~\cite{bampis2017speed}, ST-RRED~\cite{soundararajan2012video}.
+The most popular methods are PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable}, all of which are applied at the level of a single image or frame.
+There are also many image/video quality metrics developed for other applications, including approaches based on classic signal processing methods, e.g., MS-SSIM~\cite{wang2003multiscale}, VIF~\cite{sheikh2005information}, VSI~\cite{zhang2014vsi}, FAST~\cite{wu2019quality}, SpEED~\cite{bampis2017speed}, VIQE~\cite{zheng2022completely} and ST-RRED~\cite{soundararajan2012video}.
 More recently, machine learning techniques have been employed in the development of perceptual metrics including VMAF~\cite{li2016toward}, C3DVQA~\cite{xu2020c3dvqa} and CONTRIQUE~\cite{madhusudana2022image}.
 Alongside these generic quality metrics, assessment methods that were designed to specifically model the effect of frame rate/spatial resolution down-sampling or frame interpolation have been reported, including FRQM~\cite{zhang2017frame}, ST-GREED~\cite{madhusudana2021st}, VSTR~\cite{lee2021space}, FAVER~\cite{zheng2022faver} and FloLPIPS.
 However, none of these methods have been rigorously benchmarked due to the lack of databases with diverse content and ground-truth metadata.